-Once the North Carolina surplus lines licensee has paid their annual membership dues to the NCSLA, the licensee should view the SLIP registration tutorial on the NCSLA website at the following link.
+Once a North Carolina surplus lines licensee has received their North Carolina surplus lines license (Resident or Non-resident), the licensee should view the SLIP registration tutorial on the NCSLA website at the following link.

 After viewing the registration tutorial, the licensee should register at the SLIP login screen to receive their credentials.
 The credentials will be issued by SLIP and emailed to the licensee after the registration approval process.

 SLIP is only mandatory for those filing surplus lines taxes on non-admitted policies.
 If you write “0” non-admitted policies in North Carolina, then there is no need to register for SLIP.

 If your company has a North Carolina Business Entity Surplus Lines license, then you should register for SLIP as a corporation.
 Otherwise, you will need to register as an individual.

 A corporate license in North Carolina is not a “Business Entity Surplus Lines" license.

 New and renewal filings on surplus lines policies with an inception date of 01/01/2017 and later, can be entered through SLIP.
 Endorsements can also be entered in SLIP, but only for those policies with an inception date of 01/01/2017 and later.

 Filings are due within 30 days of binding.
 (North Carolina General Statute §58-21-35)